lichtbaer/pbd-toolkit/docs/README_en.md

 source .venv/bin/activate
 ```
 * Install the requirements: `pip install -r requirements.txt`
 * For using AI-based methods, it is recommended to download the model used ahead of analysis.
-Assuming that a HuggingFace has been registered and authenticated against (`pip install huggingface_hub[cli]`, `hf auth login`), the model can be downloaded via: `hf download urchade/gliner_medium-v2.1`
+Assuming that a HuggingFace has been registered and authenticated against (`pip install "huggingface_hub[cli]"`, `hf auth login`), the model can be downloaded via: `hf download urchade/gliner_medium-v2.1`

 Usage
 ==========